-To successfully go through the crisis you should have a clear understanding of why you’re doing what you’re doing: to get rich, to create a business and sell it, to change the world and leave a mark.
+To successfully go through a crisis, you should have a clear understanding of why you’re doing what you’re doing: to get rich, to create a business and sell it, to change the world and leave a mark.
 Determine the real reason that drives you.
-But remember that even you’re planning on selling it, be aware that you can only sell a business that works well.
+But remember that even if you’re planning on selling it, be aware that you can only sell a business that works well.

 It’s not the lack of money that causes startups to fail.
 People and companies run out of cash when costs exceed income.
 When can it happen?
 As a result of failure to market the product (hence the lost investors’ interest) or the problems with management.